 Cons

-A classic shoe that performs well on the powerlifting platform and the streets.
+A classic shoe that performs well on the powerlifting platform and the streets, Chuck Taylors provide great stability for pulling heavy lifts from the floor, and come in a variety of colorways as well.

 Converse Chuck Taylors are a very common choice in powerlifting gyms, particularly for deadlifts or bench press—although your footwear in the bench is less important.
 The flat, rigid outsole and minimal feel keep your feet connected to the ground.
 Additionally, the canvas fabric upper allows for the shoes to breathe some, and gives your toes and feet plenty of room to splay out, to properly drive into the ground as you pull on a heavy barbell.

 I myself like to use Converse Chuck Taylors for deadlifts and heavy pulls, if I’m not pulling barefoot.
 The Chuck Taylors help me stay low to the ground and drive through the lift; my feet almost feel like part of the ground.
-Many other GGR testers have also used these shoes during their strength training sessions.
-You can check out what they had to say in our Converse Chuck Taylor All Star review.
+Many other GGR testers have also used these shoes during their strength training sessions, like Matt Dustin, CSCS, PN1-NC, who also uses these for deadlift sessions and gives them 4 out of 5 for ergonomics.

 Although these are solid deadlift shoes, the low heel is not ideal for other strength exercises, notably squats.
 I prefer weightlifting shoes like the Nike Romaleo 4s for squatting movements.
 Furthermore, they do not have the cushioning to be a good running shoe either.